dmaier-couchbase/cean/src/node-modules/cean-cli/README.md

 ## How to use

 The Cean CLI is bypassing specific commands.
+More details can be found here  [generator-cean](src/yeoman-generators/generator-cean/README.md).

 The command 'start' is referring to 'grunt'.
 The commands 'create' and 'add' are referring to 'yo'.

 The following examples assume that you have added the 'cean-cli' folder to your execution PATH